fd3siguenza/A03/README.md

 # Welcome To GITHUB

+1.
-1.You signed up for GitHub now what else?
+You signed up for GitHub now what else?
 -First lets famliarize ourselves with some terminology first 1.GIT=(open source program for tracking changes in files, it is the core technology of github.
 Social and User interface is built on top)
 1.GITHUB=(GitHub is a web-based hosting service for software development projects that use the Git revision control system)